vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 ## 2025-01-23: resumption of some exercises

-On 2025-01-23, I resumed jogging (going out for it) and also did humming-with-intermittent-pauses.
+On Thursday 2025-01-23, I resumed jogging (going out for it) and also did humming-with-intermittent-pauses.
 I skipped hand gripper exercises.
 I also didn't do standing-on-one-leg-with-eyes-closed and standing-on-toes-with-eyes-closed exercises, but that's just because they weren't due today as I had done them on Tuesday.

 I carried back fairly heavy groceries in the evening on 2025-01-23, so even though I didn't resume any strength exercises, this did *de facto* play a similar role.

+## 2025-01-24: resumption of hand gripper exercises (left hand only) and skipping of jogging

+On Friday 2025-01-24, I skipped jogging in the morning due to time constraints.
+In fact I didn't do any exercises at all in the morning.

+Instead, I did hand gripper exercises with my left hand only (skipping my right hand due to the recent blood draw from it) as well as standing-on-one-leg-with-eyes-closed and standing-on-toes-with-eyes-closed exercises, both later in the evening, a little under three hours after finishing my first meal.